ulrich3110/BDT-e/README.md

 # BDT@e
-Basic eigital twins @ erasand of real estate for communication
+Basic digital twins @ erasand of real estate for communication

 ## Why
 Digital twins are made with the BIM methodology (Building Information Modelling).
 We will present information about buildings represented by digital twins.